 MANTA RAY

 The Maldives supports the largest known population of reef manta rays (Mobula alfredi) anywhere in the world and these charismatic creatures have become an iconic species for the island nation.
 Often described as gentle giants, manta rays are completely harmless, eating only zooplankton and possessing no harmful defense mechanisms such as a barb in their tail.
 Reef manta rays can grow up to 4.5 meters in diameter (wingtip to wingtip) while oceanic manta rays (Mobula birostris) can grow to up to 6.8 meters.
 The size of these animals and their social nature makes them magical to interact with and many tourists visit the Maldives with a keen desire to encounter manta rays.

 For divers and snorkelers, the Maldives is one of the most world-renowned destinations for manta ray encounters.
 Manta rays are therefore an incredibly important economic resource for the Maldives, bringing tens of thousands of people to the country each year to dive and snorkel with them, and generating millions of USD for the economy annually.
-In the Maldives, manta rays are protected from targeted fisheries following bans initiated between 1995-1996 (Anderson et al., 2011b; MRC, 2006).
+In the Maldives, manta rays are protected from targeted fisheries following bans initiated between 1995-1996.
 Although manta rays are not fished in the Maldives they are still highly vulnerable to the increasing pressures of tourism development - habitat degradation and increases in unsustainable tourism activities.

 SUSTAINABLE TOURISM

 At Six Senses Laamu, the Manta Trust team joins every guest excursion to the local aggregation sites to provide guests with a briefing on manta rays, conduct research and take photographs during the dive.
 During the briefing, the team will introduce you to the manta rays in Laamu, explain how to interact with manta rays and share tips on how to take ID photographs of the manta rays.
-After each dive, a member of the Manta Trust team will help you identify any mantas photographed and if you encounter a new individual, you may be given the opportunity to name the manta.
+After each dive, a member of the Manta Trust team will help you identify any mantas photographed.
 If you are interested in becoming even more involved in the research at the resort, you can also enroll in a PADI Distinctive Specialty Course taught by the Manta Trust and Deep Blue Divers.

+MANTA RAY